kubernetes/features/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 ```

 When the proxy starts, it will generate a random InstanceID, and have Rev at 0.
 So, a client
-(re)connecting with get the new state either after a proxy restart or when an actual change occurs.
+(re)connecting will get the new state either after a proxy restart or when an actual change occurs.
 The proxy will never send a partial state, only full states.
 This means it waits to have all its
 Kubernetes watchers sync'ed before going to Rev 1.